-Cover art by Donald Roberts (1962 - 2009)
+Cover art by Donald Roberts (1962 -2009)

 Donald was a former member of the statewide Consumer Advisory Committee in California, Valley Mountain Regional Center Board of Directors, Olmstead Advisory Committee, California Memorial Project, and Self-Advocacy Council 6.
-Donald was dedicated to the empowerment of people with disabilities and expressed his experiences and dreams through his artwork Who helped with this report?
+Donald was dedicated to the empowerment of people with disabilities and expressed his experiences and dreams through his artwork.

+Who helped with this report?

 We'd like to thank the 2010 members of the California Developmental Disabilities Consumer Advisory Committee.
 Their ideas helped make this report easy to understand!
 We'd also like to thank everyone who let us take and use their pictures.
 They helped make this report interesting.

 Michael Cornejo Tracey Mensch

 Marcia Dinkelspiel David Oster

 Joseph Flanagan Rene Rodriguez

 Krisi Franzone Pattie Simpkins

 Michelle Gordon Robert Taylor

 Sue Ann Hankensiefken Cindy White

 Lisa Krueger Eduardo A. Zapata

-3

-Are people getting the right services, and are they happy with them?
+What is the National Core Indicators (NCI) Child Family Survey?

-Each year, we try to find out how people with intellectual and developmental disabilities and their families feel about the services they get.
-We use surveys to ask people all around the country, and each year we ask different people.
-States can use the answers to find out if people like their services.
-They can also compare across years to see if this is changing over time.
+Each year, NCI asks people with intellectual and developmental disabilities and their families about the services they get and how they feel about them.
+NCI uses surveys so that the exact same questions can be asked to a large group.

 The NCI Child Family Surveys are mailed to families in many states.
 States use the surveys to find out if families are happy with the services their children receive.

 Who answers the questions on a Child Family Survey?

 The questions on the Child Family Survey are answered by someone who lives with a child who gets services from the state (like a parent or other family member).
 Each time the state surveys families, a new group of families is asked to take the survey.
-How do we show their answers?